Advisor: Christina Zito, Lecturer, Ph.D. Yale University

-This certificate program will provide a practical, “hands-on” approach to computer applications in molecular biology, and will focus on the major issues concerning representation and analysis of biological sequence and structural information.
-With a strong foundation of computer science and molecular biology, students will acquire a background in generating, analyzing, and interpreting biological data, as well as the ability to apply such knowledge in biotechnology and medicine.
+This certificate program provides a practical, “hands-on” approach to computer applications in molecular biology and focuses on the major issues concerning representation and analysis of biological sequence and structural information.
+With a strong foundation in computer science and molecular biology, students will acquire a background in generating, analyzing, and interpreting biological data, as well as the ability to apply such knowledge in biotechnology and medicine.

-The curriculum is designed to accommodate two convergent audiences: molecular biology students with limited experience in computer systems who wish to upgrade their skills and knowIedge in the field of bioinformatics, as well as those computer science students with existing computational or mathematical skills who wish to learn how to apply those skills to real biological problems.
-The program will give students a sound theoretical knowledge of informatics, molecular genetics and genomics, together with practical experience of applying informatics to the organization and use of biological and chemical databases.
+The curriculum is designed to accommodate two convergent audiences: 1) molecular biology students with limited experience in computer systems who wish to upgrade their skills and knowledge in the field of bioinformatics, and 2) computer science students with computational or mathematical skills who wish to learn how to apply those skills to real biological problems.

-The curriculum for this concentration includes five courses (a total of 15 credits), which combine computer science, molecular genetics, and bioinformatics.
+The curriculum for this certificate includes five courses (15 credits), which combine computer science, molecular genetics, and bioinformatics.
 Prerequisites for the certificate include undergraduate molecular biology or biochemistry and college algebra.

 CSCI 6622 - Database Systems or CMBI 6622 - Database Systems for Biological Research

 CMBI 6606 - Molecular Genetics/Genomics

 CSCI 6604 - Introduction to Programming/C